Blog

 Making calls with Microsoft Teams licensing

-What you need to get calling after Microsoft licensing
+What you need to get calling on top of your Microsoft licensing

 There are three main ways in which you can make PSTN calls using Microsoft Teams - Microsoft calling plans, Operator Connect and Direct Routing.